mj-jimenez/pandrugs-frontend/app/faqs/faqs.md

 <div style="text-align: left"><img src="../images/pandrugs-scoring.svg" alt="PanDrugs Scoring" height="70%" width="70%"/>

 ### What does the DScore represent?<a name="dscore"></a>
-The **DScore** measures the **suitability of the treatment** according to the drug indication and status, type of drug-gene association and curation level of the sources.
-It **ranges from -1 to 1**, with the negative values corresponding to resistance and the positive values corresponding to sensitivity.
+The **DScore** measures the **suitability of the treatment** for a particular patient.
+It is computed according to the drug indication and approval status, the number of genes associated with a drug, the nature and reliability of these associations and the type of drug response.
+The DScore **ranges from -1 to 1**, with the negative values corresponding to resistance and the positive values corresponding to sensitivity.

 You can find more details regarding the DScore computation [here](#!/help#dscore-calculation).